hyperledger/indy-hipe/text/relationship-protocol/README.md

     Connecting is a subset of relationship management, but it has specialized requirements that the rest of the relationship management task doesn't need to worry about.
-What's described here would only work for cases where there's a connection point, but not a relationship.
-Would that apply, for example, to how we contact an institution's anywise DID and propose a relationship?
+What's described here would only work for cases where there's a pre-exiting connection point, but not a relationship.
+Would that apply to how we contact an institution's anywise DID and propose a relationship?
     Or to an n-wise case where only parts of the graph are connected, and these messages need to be sent to achieve closure?
 Or to introductions?